Multiple Myeloma Survival Rates and Life Expectancy by Hospital and Specialist

 University Hospital ( Dr. Jesús San Miguel) Salamanca, Spain - This multicenter trial of VMP Velcade-melpahalan-Predisone for older transplant ineligible patients provided a 5 year survival of 46% vs. the SEER data of 40.9%.
 The link is: http://ash.confex.com/ash/2011/webprogram/Paper37551.html

 University of Torino(Dr. Antonio Palumbo) Torino, Italy - This muticenter study of VMPT-VT or Velcade-melphalan-predisone-thalidomide with Velcade- thalidomide maintenance shows a 3 year survival of 89% vs. the SEER data of 55.6%.
 This is with older transplant ineligible patients.
-If you were in this trial you would be 4 times more likely to survive than the average.
+If you were in this trial you would be 4 times more likely to die at the average SEER facility than if your participated in this trial.
 Link: http://jco.ascopubs.org/content/early/2010/10/07/JCO.2010.29.8216.full.pdf Another study with PAD(Bortezomib, doxorubicin, and dex), two transplants, LP consolidation and L maintenance had a two year survival of 86% vs the SEER of 65.6%.
 Link: http://jco.ascopubs.org/content/28/5/800.full.pdf

 *SEER numbers are based on Relative Survival (myeloma deaths only) whereas others are based on Observed Survival(all deaths) and as a result these numbers must be adjusted upward to be comparable to the SEER data.
 See page 3 for more information on methodology.